JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	title="test"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/No_image_template.svg/1024px-No_image_template.svg.png">

 Local grievances about the VOC policy for _chenas_, combined with extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1760.
-The war may have caused the Dutch to reconsider their approach for cinnamon production
+The war may have caused the Dutch to reconsider their approach for cinnamon production.
+Governor Iman Willem Falck (in office 1765-1785)

 Biblical connotations
 	Duke (J.A.)
 2008